Kids love dinosaurs!

 Just the facts, ma’am.

 So what do we know about dinosaurs?
 We know about their body structures, and their size.
 And we know, by and large, that we have found their fossils almost invariably, torn apart in heaps, buried in sediment.
+(When we host dino digs in eastern Montana, this is exactly what we find.)
 Occasionally you might find one that is more complete, but that is rare.
-We know something of eating habits based partially on coprolites (dino poop) that we have found.
-And we will continue to learn things as more discoveries are made.
+And we know something of eating habits based partially on coprolites (dino poop) that we have found.
+We will continue to learn things as more discoveries are made.
 But these are things we know about them based on scientific discovery and method.

 Just about anything else that our kids say we know about them is likely to have come from the mind of a dinosaur lover that also has an evolutionary world view.
 This includes things like their physical coloration, when they lived, and the world they lived in, to name just a few.
 And if that is the case, then that will influence just about everything that your kids think they know about dinosaurs.